Stafford Creek Corrections Center (SCCC)

 SCCC's Regular Visiting Hours have also been published below as a quick reference for your convenience.

-Many family friendly events are hosted at SCCC.
+Many scheduled events are hosted at SCCC.
 These events may disrupt regularly scheduled visiting hours.
-Please refer to the SCCC Family Friendly Events Calendar for information regarding upcoming scheduled events.
+Please refer to the SCCC Event Calendar (pdf) for information regarding upcoming scheduled events.

 Regular Visiting Hours